Box Office: 'San Andreas' Soars to $53.2 Million Opening

-LOS ANGELES (Variety.com) - Dwayne Johnson’s “San Andreas” has delivered a dominating $53.2 million opening weekend at 3,777 U.S. locations, soaring past recent forecasts of a $40 million launch for the Warner Bros.-New Line 3D disaster pic.
+LOS ANGELES, May 31 (Variety.com) - Dwayne Johnson’s “San Andreas” has delivered a dominating $53.2 million opening weekend at 3,777 U.S. locations, soaring past recent forecasts of a $40 million launch for the Warner Bros.-New Line 3D disaster pic.

-“San Andreas” took in more than five times as much as the $10 million opening of Sony’s romantic comedy “Aloha,” which arrived at 2,815 sites amid extensive negative buzz -- despite the starpower of Bradley Cooper, Emma Stone and Rachel McAdams.
-Sony distribution chief Rory Bruer noted that “Aloha,” launched as a counterprogramer to “San Andreas,” received a B+ CinemaScore among adults 25-34; the audience was 64% female with 57% of the audience over 30.
+“San Andreas” took in more than five times as much as the $10 million opening of Sony’s romantic-comedy “Aloha,” which arrived at 2,815 sites amid extensive negative buzz -- despite the star power of Bradley Cooper, Emma Stone and Rachel McAdams.

 “San Andreas” underlines Johnson’s drawing power in the wake of being a key component of Universal’s “Furious 7” and its $1.5 billion worldwide gross.
-He’s been front and center in the promotion for “San Andreas,” where he plays a heroic helicopter pilot seeking to rescue his daughter, played by Alexandra Daddario, amid the rubble of a mega-quake.
+He’s been front and center in the promotion for “San Andreas” as a heroic helicopter pilot seeking to rescue his daughter, played by Alexandra Daddario, amid the rubble of a mega-quake.

 Paul Dergarabedian, senior media analyst at Rentrak, noted that “San Andreas” gained momentum throughout the weekend due to the film delivering what he called “pure popcorn movie excitement.”